Systematic Analysis for Pretrained Language Model Priming for Parameter-Efficient Fine-tuning: Experiment

 \section{Experiment}

-\subsection{DataSet}
+\subsection{Dataset}

-We choose \textbf{CrossFit Challenge} \cite{crossfit} as our benchmark, which provides 160 different few-shot tasks with unified text-to-text format gathered from existing open-access datasets.
-For the tasks split, which implies the components of Train, Dev, and Test tasks, we select \textbf{random split} in \citet{crossfit} to be the task split setting in our work.
-These tasks come from various domains, including Classification, Question Answering, Conditional Generation, and others.
+We choose \textbf{CrossFit Challenge} \cite{crossfit} as our benchmark, which provides 160 different NLP few-shot tasks with a unified text-to-text format gathered from existing open-access datasets.

+In CrossFit Challenge, they divide all tasks into non-overlapping Train, Dev, and Test tasks.
+We select \textbf{random split} in \citet{crossfit} to be the task split setting in our work.
+We select the Train tasks as the source tasks for upstream priming and the Test tasks as the target tasks for downstream fine-tuning.
 More explicit explanations of tasks can be found in \citet{crossfit}.
-Each few-shot classification or regression task contains 16 examples per class, and other types of tasks contain 32 examples.
-Briefly speaking, \textbf{CrossFit Challenge} is able to evaluate the authentic few-shot generalization ability of models.
+Briefly speaking, CrossFit Challenge is able to evaluate the authentic few-shot generalization ability of models.

-In our experiment, we find that performance directly fine-tuning BART\cite{BART} is awful in "freebase\_qa," whose performance is nearly 0, leading to a lousy evaluation when we calculate relative gain since it will be huge.
-Because the lousy evaluation strongly influences our following assessment on all tasks, we decide to eliminate the results of freebase\_qa when we calculate the model's average performance.
-However, to maintain the completeness of our experiment, we put all the original data in Table~\ref{tab:maml} and Table~\ref{tab:multitask} in Appendix.